linasc3-ai/rave-documentation/02-installation.md

 ### MacOS

-<font size="4">**STEP 1: Install Homebrew**</font>
+<span id="step-1-install-homebrew" class="font-5 underline strong">[STEP 1: Install Homebrew]</font>

-_(Note: if you have downloaded Homebrew in the past, you do not need to redownload it now.
-Move to the next step.)_
+_(Note: if you have downloaded **Homebrew** in the past, please skip Step 1 and 2 and jump to the [Step 3](#step-3-use-brew-to-install-missing-libraries).)_

-[Homebrew](https://brew.sh/) is a package manager that adds functions missing from the Apple operating system.
+[Homebrew](https://brew.sh/) is a package manager that adds system libraries missing from the Apple operating system.
 It can be installed by copying and pasting the following line into your terminal (**note:** the terminal can be found through searching the applications folder on your computer):

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-If you have not downloaded Homebrew to your computer before, you will be prompted with the following questions:
+If this is the first time that you install the Homebrew, the following questions might be prompted:

 ```
 ==> Checking for `sudo` access (which may request your password)...